Exercise and Fitness Activities (4 activity ideas)

 - Start to plan your activity by designing promotional flyers/materials to recruit participants.
 Distribute your materials through proper channels (eg. community newspapers, homes, community centres and other community settings where adults and older adults gather).

-- Once participants recruited, inquire about physical fitness, restrictions and abilities of each participant prior to engaging in the selected activity.
+- Once participants are recruited, inquire about physical fitness, restrictions and abilities of each participant prior to engaging in the selected activity.

 - Implement your activity as planned.